-Full ESC detection records shall not be retained within the ESC system for a time past the cessation of incumbent activity longer than the detection time figure of merit plus any additional randomized deactivation period determined by the ESC.
+ESC detection records shall not be retained within the ESC system for a time past the cessation of incumbent activity longer than the detection time figure of merit plus any additional randomized deactivation period determined by the ESC.
 The time period may be subject to periodic review and adjustment.

 ESC operators may propose keeping statistical records for the purposes of behavior analysis and reporting during the approval process, but any such record keeping will be subject to DoD review and may be declined.

-Operation in Exclusion Zone areas unmonitored by an ESC: A SAS shall not authorize operation of any CBSDs within the frequency ranges and exclusion zones established by NTIA if those areas are not monitored by an ESC network.
-ESC operators supporting SASs which authorize CBSDs in the context of a partially-deployed ESC shall include in their applications for approval the method by which they determine the boundary between monitored and unmonitored areas and the resultant Exclusion Zones and Protection Zones around the boundary.

-ESC System Failure: For protection of incumbent radar activity in the event of an ESC system failure, a SAS shall fail safely.
-A SAS which fails to receive expected messages from an ESC network shall behave in the same way as if no ESC was deployed over the relevant exclusion zone.
+Dynamic Protection Area Monitoring by ESCs

+For any DPA whose geographic area is fully monitored by the ESC, the ESC shall notify the SAS of the presence and absence (as defined in [NTIA Technical Memorandum 17-527]) of a signal from a federal system in that DPA pursuant to [R2-ESC-12].
+The geographic area of a DPA is fully monitored by the ESC if the ESC can fulfill [R2-ESC-02] for a signal from a federal system anywhere in the DPA.

+For any DPA whose geographic area is not fully monitored by the ESC, that ESC shall notify the SAS that the DPA requires protection for the entire frequency range for which that DPA must be protected.

+For any DPA whose geographic area is fully monitored by the ESC but for which a portion of the frequency range over which the DPA must be protected is not monitored, the ESC shall notify the SAS that the DPA requires protection for the portions of the required frequency range not monitored by the ESC.

+DEPRECATED

-ESC Periodic Review: ESC network and system requirements are subject to periodic review and modification.
+ESC Periodic Review: ESC requirements are subject to periodic review and modification by FCC, NTIA, and/or the Department of Defense.

 Federal Incumbent Detection Event:

-Notice from the ESC to the SAS resulting from a detection of federal incumbent activity in the band shall be made expeditiously subsequent to the detection of that activity by the ESC system.
+Notice from the ESC to the SAS resulting from a detection of federal incumbent activity in the band shall be made expeditiously subsequent to the detection of that activity by the ESC.
 Information relevant to federal activity passed from an ESC to a SAS in an incumbent detection event record shall be limited to the following information:

-A geographical description (or reference) which defines the extent of the federal incumbent activity to be protected.
-This geographical description shall be limited to the constraints described by [Ref-8]
+The DPA or DPAs in which activity has been detected.

 A frequency range which defines the extent of federal incumbent activity to be protected.
 This range shall be limited according to any constraints described by [Ref-8]